الحوادث الغامضة الأخيرة في إيران

 July 6, 2020 - Iranian officials have sought to downplay recent high profile incidents at facilities linked to Iran’s nuclear and missile programmes, raising suspicions that they may have been the result of sabotage.

-Iran on Sunday confirmed that an explosion and fire at a building at the underground Natanz uranium enrichment site was a new centrifuge assembly centre, the state-run Islamic Republic News Agency (IRNA) reported.
+Iran on Sunday confirmed that an explosion and fire at a building at the underground Natanz uranium enrichment site was a new centrifuge assembly centre, the state-run IRNA reported.
 Some Iranian officials have blamed possible cyber-sabotage.

 Centrifuges are needed to produce enriched uranium to make reactor fuel as well as bomb-grade fuel.